timoanttila/timoanttila/src/routes/about/about.md

 - Volunteering as full-stack developer at [Nordic Waves Group](https://www.nordicwaves.org/).
 - Developing and running my own sports and e-commerce platforms / SaaS services.
 - Maintaining a small number of servers and being in charge of the security and backup of clients' websites.
-- Trying to learn how to trade forex and cryptos in the short term.
+- Trying to learn how to trade forex, commondies and cryptos in the short term.

 ## Personal life: